swibcon/swib.org/var/html/swib22/programme.md

 Our presentation will show data collections of GLAM and vocabularies such as Iconclass containing prejudices against LGBT, gender inequality, or colonization stereotypes, and we will illustrate how these systems can embed these human stereotypes in AI generated data and why fairness is important for AI in GLAM.

+<a href="https://swib.org/swib22/slides/How%20are data collections and vocabularies teaching AI systems human stereotypes - Artem Reshetnikov.pdf">Slides</a>

 </td></tr>

 <tr id="contrib106"><td></td><td>